Local, state police investigate North Star school threat that prompts lockdown

 “Everyone did their job with precision,” Lepley said.

-Additionally, a home varsity boys basketball game North Star was scheduled to play against Blacklick Valley High School on Wednesday was postponed.
+Additionally, a North Star boys basketball game scheduled at home against Blacklick Valley High School on Wednesday was postponed.

 Commented